-The “waste snake” is a mechanism for tracking the instances when some technical or organizational problem has caused team members to lose time (wait, start over, etc).
+The “waste snake” is a mechanism I learned from Martine Devos.
+It is great for tracking the instances when some technical or organizational problem has caused team members to lose time (wait, start over, etc).

 When people work solo, they tolerate delays and drudgery.
 After all, it’s one person and it’s only a few hours, it’s not worth undertaking a mission to eliminate the delay.
 Sometimes the individual wanders off and reads some web articles, or checks social media for a while, or switches to some other task.
 They’re not blocked overall, just on the one thing… they can increase the Work In Progress or take a break until the blockage clears.
 If it’s dull, repetitive work, they can just gut through it.